 In compliance with Title IX, of the Education Amendments Act of 1972, Elizabethtown College works to ensure that "no person shall...on the basis of sex, be excluded from participation in, denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
-The College's Title IX Coordinator is Dr. Armenta Hinton.
+The Director of Title IX/Compliance Programs and Intercultural Affairs is Nichole Gonzalez.

 email@example.com | 717-361-1179

 Employee Policy Against Discrimination, Harassment, and Bullying

 In keeping with the historical values of Elizabethtown College, the College endeavors to treat all employees with dignity, justice, and fairness.
 Elizabethtown College does not tolerate discrimination or harassment of any kind, or bullying against any member of the Elizabethtown College community.
 The College is committed to the existence of a respectful, safe, and healthy work and learning environment and will ensure that federal and state laws, as well as College regulations prohibiting violence and discrimination, are fully enforced.

 This policy is to be implemented throughout the College and is the responsibility of all departments and personnel, supervisory and non-supervisory.
 Failure to abide by this policy shall result in disciplinary action, up to and including immediate termination of employment.
 Further, threatening, violent, discriminatory, or harassing conduct is subject to expulsion from the College or possible civil or criminal prosecution.

 Any employee or student of the College who believes he/she is being subjected to conduct that violates this policy, including any discrimination, harassment (sexual or other discriminatory harassment) or bullying is encouraged to report the situation in accordance with the reporting procedures set forth below.